rozsarga/runAnalysis/Codebook.md

 Variables
 =================
+subjectid
+type: integer
+value:between 1-30, represents the subject who performed the activity

+activity
+type: factor
+value: between 1-6 activities peformed by the subject when the measure was taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

+feature
+type: character
-subjectid - integer value between 1-30 - represents the subject who performed the activity activity - factor value between 1-6 - activities peformed by the subject when the measure was taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) feature - character - described in the feature selection, the tidy dataset is a subset of only mean and standard deviation measures measure - numeric - avarage measure of each feature (x,y and z signal for test and train) by subject and activity,
+value: described in the feature selection, the tidy dataset is a subset of only mean and standard deviation measures

+measure
+type: numeric
+value: avarage measure of each feature (x,y and z signal for test and train) by subject and activity,

 Feature Selection